 Senior living can provide care and options for older adults who live with different challenges and preferences.
 Assisted living “levels of care” refers to how much assistance a person needs with activities of daily living (ADLs) as well as management of one’s health.
 Each of these assisted living levels of care features a different cost, as well as a different amount of hands-on care.
 Today's seniors are fortunate to have a variety of solutions to suit their needs, but so many choices can quickly lead to feeling overwhelmed.
 If you have made the decision that you may need assisted living, you now need to educate yourself about the multiple levels of care within your assisted living community.

-Thankfully, you don’t have to feel overwhelmed when you have a broad idea of assisted living levels of care.
-In fact, knowing about the varying levels can not only give you excellent questions to ask now, but you will also know what supports are available to you or your loved one as the years pass.
+Knowing about the varying levels of care will help you form excellent questions to ask when touring communities, as well as know what supports are available to you or your loved one as the years pass.
 Although levels of care can be unique to each assisted living community, these three categories will give you perspective into what to expect and a framework for tailoring your questions during your next meeting or tour.

 Why Levels of Care?

 Assisted living, although regulated across state guidelines, is not as heavily regulated as skilled nursing facilities, once called nursing homes.
 Instead, assisted living communities are able to offer excellent care in a less clinical environment.
 Residents experience peace of mind without sterile linoleum floors and receive professional assistance without feeling like they are living in a hospital environment.

 Help with bathing, grooming, eating, medication, mobility or incontinence are all examples of activities of daily living that a senior might need assistance with.
 Assisted living “levels of care” refers to how much assistance a person needs with these activities of daily living, as well as management of one’s health.